binnes/cloud-native-toolkit/readme.md

 Each OS/browser is different.
 On a Mac, generally clicking the cert in the file explorer will open the Keychain Access app and import the certificate.
 You should then update the trust settings to Always Trust.
 You need to import the ${HOME}/.minikube/certs/rootCA_crt.pem and ${HOME}/.minikube/certs/ingress_crt.pem certificates.

-## Add the a local registry service
+## Add a local registry service - now done by Ansible

 !!!
 Warning
     The registry addon does not persist content over a minikube restart, so manually deploying the registry: